The Idler Wheel...

-The Idler Wheel Is Wiser Than the Driver of the Screw and Whipping Cords Will Serve You More Than Ropes Will Ever Do, frequently abridged as The Idler Wheel..., is the fourth studio album by Fiona Apple.
+The Idler Wheel... is the fourth studio album by American singer-songwriter Fiona Apple.
 Like her second album When the Pawn..., its title derives from a poem written by Apple herself.
-It was released in the UK on June 18, 2012 and in the US on June 19 by Epic Records.
-The album debuted at number three on the Billboard 200, her highest debut yet, selling 72,000 copies in its first week.
+It was released on June 19, 2012 by Epic Records.

 The album received a nomination at the 2013 Grammy Awards for Best Alternative Album.
 The album received widespread acclaim from critics, and was frequently included in year and decade-end lists by several publications; in 2020, Rolling Stone placed the album at number 213 on its list of the 500 Greatest Albums of All Time.
+It was her highest debut in the US, reaching number 3 on the Billboard 200 with 72,000 copies sold in its first week.